EnriqueGuJi/Release/README.md

 # Zork Game

 This is a text-based adventure game inspired by the classic game Zork.
-Explore various locations, collect items, solve puzzles, and try to survive in a mysterious world full of challenges.
+Explore various locations, collect items, solve puzzles, and try to survive.

 ## Contributors